hlothr/cv_projects/README.md

 ## Music Downloader
 In that project I used [youtube_dl](https://github.com/ytdl-org/youtube-dl/blob/master/README.md) in order to download .wav and .mp4 files.
 The downloads can be done in singular manner or in batch by choosing different option specified in the program
 # pip download
-after clining the repository all you need to do is in the venv terminal write:
+to clone the repository and launch the programs all you need to do is to write:
 ```
 git clone https://github.com/hlothr/cv_projects.git
 cd cv_projects